displague/displague.github.io/README.md

 # displague.github.io
 ## Marques Johansson on Github

 This is a listing of displague's Github Repos.
-This is only a test.
 I intend to learn/practice Angular2 + Material here.
-Slow start.
+Not much at the moment.

 ## Why?
 I need a real blog.
 One day.
 Some day.
 Soon?